Structuring and crafting an enterprise-wide, responsive design system for scalability and consistency across devices and products

 • I redid 5 sets of screens for different user flows with the new components and responsive layouts for our tablet app screens.

 • Handing off newly made components to the developers.
-More information detailed below.
+More information detailed below in ā€œHandoffā€ section.

-Larger Font Size
+Testing: Large Font Size

-Longer Languages - Pseudo-language
+Testing: Longer Languages

 A visualization of how the pseudo-language combines multiple languages into one screen to test worst case.